CYGNA: The many shapes and forms of service & leadership

 Reports on our 67th CYGNA meeting - where we shared our experiences with a wide range of leadership and service roles

-Our 67th meeting was organised and hosted by Ciara O'Higgins, who convened a brilliant panel of nine very engaging CYGNA members from six different countries with a combined experience in a wide variety of service and leadership roles (see their bios at the end of this post): Athina Dilmperi, Maria Elo, Susy Menis, Tina Miedtank, Stefanie Reissner, Olga Ryazanova, Betina Szkudlarek, Tatyana Tsukanova, and Natalie Wilmot.
+Our 67th meeting was organised and hosted by Ciara O'Higgins, who convened a brilliant panel of nine very engaging CYGNA members from six different countries with a combined experience in a variety of service and leadership roles (see bios at the end of the post): Athina Dilmperi, Maria Elo, Susy Menis, Tina Miedtank, Stefanie Reissner, Olga Ryazanova, Betina Szkudlarek, Tatyana Tsukanova, and Natalie Wilmot.

 We had no less than 31 participants coming from all over the world, 30 of which can be found in the above picture.
-We had members joining at 6am in the USA and staying until 11pm in Australia.
-The chat was overflowing and ran to 11 pages with more than 200 thumbs ups hearts and hugs.
+Some joined at 6am in the USA or stayed until 11pm in Australia.
+The chat was overflowing; it ran to 11 pages with more than 200 thumbs ups hearts and hugs.

-The meeting topic was clearly of great interest to our CYGNA members.
+It was clear the meeting topic was of great interest to our CYGNA members.
 As always in our CYGNA meetings, the time flew by and we could easily have filled another hour.
 I loved how one new member described the session: "Many thanks for the session so far - such a tonic after a busy week!"

 Session outline